 With that in mind, I’d like to offer up some handy tips for all you first-time managers to help you get off to the right start and put those leadership skills of yours to good use.

 We all have bosses, managers, and influential people in our lives who we admire and strive to be like.
-Nobody forgets a great leader, so it’s only natural that we should want to imitate their style.
+Nobody forgets a great leader, so it’s only natural that we should want to imitate their style and adapt best practices for leading a team.

 There’s nothing wrong with taking a step back and asking yourself, “What would my favorite manager do?” when you encounter a tricky situation.
 However, trying too hard to do things your management idol’s way will only limit your own potential in the long run.